TrickfireRobotics/Documentation/Top-Level Requirements.md

 * 1.1 The executive system **shall** process mission control commands.
 * 1.2 The executive system **shall** monitor and delegate system responsibilities and state in between mission subsystems.
 * 1.3 The executive system **shall** support two modes of operation:
-    * 1.3.1 *Autonomous* Commences the main mission phases and tracks autonomous mission state.
+    * 1.3.1 *Autonomous* performs autonomous mission and tracks autonomous mission state.
     * 1.3.2 *Teleop* lightweight user command processing and subsystem control.
 * 1.4 The executive system **shall** track mission progress and mission time elapsed.
 * 1.5 The executive system **shall** be able to preempt all subsystems.